Stakeholders Weigh in on Granite Moccasin Logging Project - Flathead Beacon

 Stakeholders Weigh in on Granite Moccasin Logging Project

 Proponents say the Flathead National Forest's proposal would reduce wildland fire risk and improve forest health in a critical infrastructure corridor along the Middle Fork Flathead River.
-Meanwhile, conservation organizations are pressing for more environmental review in a 67,536-acre project area that includes a Wild and Scenic River designation, proposed wilderness and roadless lands.By Tristan Scott
+Meanwhile, conservation organizations are pressing for more environmental review in a 67,536-acre project area that includes a Wild and Scenic-designated river and roadless lands.By Tristan Scott

 A proposal to use thinning and prescribed burning to remove vegetation across portions of the Flathead National Forest bordering the Middle Fork Flathead River has gained wide attention for its inclusion of sensitive management areas in the project’s 67,536-acre footprint, which provides wildlife with critical habitat while affording paddlers, packers, hikers, hunters and skiers with one of the region’s most popular havens of outdoor recreation.